-EH9.2 The Parish Council has submitted a proposal to the LPA to consider the designation of an area at the northern end of Hook Lane as a Conservation Area under the Planning (Listed Buildings & Conservation Areas) Act 1990 given the distinct architectural character, which remains largely intact, and the local historical interest.
+EH9.2 Arun DC has accepted a proposal to consider the designation of an area at the northern end of Hook Lane as a Conservation Area under the Planning (Listed Buildings & Conservation Areas) Act 1990 given the distinct architectural character, which remains largely intact, and the local historical interest.
 The area contains an ancient monument and a number of listed buildings.
 (See Evidence Base 18 for map and details).